xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-windows.md

 ## Execute Katalon Studio Tests with Jenkins Pipeline (Jenkinsfile)

-Jenkins Pipeline provides an extensible set of tools for modeling simple-to-complex delivery pipelines "as code".
-The definition of a Jenkins Pipeline is typically written into a text file (called a Jenkinsfile) which in turn is checked into a project’s source control repository.
-To learn more about creating a Jenkinsfile, you can refer to this Jenkins document: [Using a Jenkins](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).
+Jenkins Pipeline (Jenkinsfile) provides an extensible set of tools for modeling simple-to-complex delivery pipelines "as code".
+To learn more about creating a Jenkinsfile, you can refer to this Jenkins document: [Using a Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).
 ### Installation

 Download and install Katalon Runtime Engine (KRE).
 You can download Katalon Runtime Engine here: [Katalon products](https://www.katalon.com/download/).